Walt Disney restructures entertainment businesses to boost streaming

-(Reuters) - Walt Disney Co DIS.N said on Monday it had restructured its media and entertainment businesses to accelerate growth of Disney+ and other streaming services, which have become increasingly popular with consumers.
+(Reuters) - Walt Disney Co said on Monday it had restructured its media and entertainment businesses to accelerate growth of Disney+ and other streaming services as consumers increasingly gravitate to digital viewing.

-Under the reorganization, Disney will separate the management of its content and distribution to be more responsive to consumer demands.
+Under the reorganization, Disney will separate the development and production of programming from distribution to be more responsive to consumer demands.

 The move came days after activist investor Daniel Loeb of hedge fund Third Point urged Disney to forgo a dividend payment and double its programming investment in streaming.